node-apn/node-apn/README.md

 ## Features

 - Maintains a connection to the server to maximise notification batching
+- Binds up multiple notifications and sends them in a single transmission
+- Supports a pull model notification source traversal for less memory usage
 - Enhanced binary interface support with error handling
 - Automatically sends unsent notifications if an error occurs
 - Feedback service support